1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay18.md

 finds or creates ersistent version of o copy values from o into persistent object let automatic dirty checking do the rest

+update(Object o)
+makes detached object persistent throws exception if passed a transient object or if a persistent version of object

+saveOrUpdate(object o)
+make an ubject which is transient or detached, persistent